Inspection and Warranty

 - Create a layer of chemical repellent that will deter termites from trying to enter your home.

-- Force any termites attacking your home to create external, above ground tunnels.
+- Force any termites attacking your home to create external, above-ground tunnels.

-- Ensure that if you do have termites in your home, the signs will be visible to the homeowner or a Bayer Accredited Pest Control professional during a termite inspection.
+- Ensure that if you do have termites in your home, the signs will be visible to the homeowner or a Bayer Accredited Pest Control Professional during a termite inspection.

-These above ground tunnels, also known as “mud tracks”, can be easily spotted by a Bayer Accredited Pest Control professional during an annual inspection.
+These above-ground tunnels, also known as 'mud tracks', can be spotted easily by a Bayer Accredited Pest Control professional during an annual inspection.
 This will ensure that the presence of termites is discovered early on, which could save homeowners thousands of dollars worth of timber repairs.

-Why Is Kordon Important?
+Why is Kordon important?

 Kordon Termite Barrier is an essential part of the construction of any home, as it protects your home from subterranean entry by termites.